 Consider the above variables with an average time-saving of 5 – 10 seconds per lookup field accessed.
 Depending on the number of users you have in the system, the time savings to get to relevant data can quickly add up.
 Better yet, you will increase user satisfaction which in turn increases User Adoption which results in better data in and better data out.

 I encourage you to explore the option of implementing this relatively quick change when configuring lookup fields as it has the potential to pack a nice productivity punch.
 It is a win for all.

-Donna Edwards writes about the things I learn on my journey with Dynamics CRM
+Donna Edwards writes about the things she learns on her journey with Microsoft Dynamics CRM